-The procedure is carried out in either a day case clinical area or in an outpatient area.
-An appointment will be sent to you by the pain clinic secretaries stating the location for the injection.
+The procedure is usually carried out in the Chedworth Suite at Cheltenham General Hospital.
+An appointment will be sent to you by the pain clinic secretaries.

 On arrival

 - You may be asked to put on a hospital gown. - You will be asked to lie on an X-ray trolley. - X-rays images (pictures) may be used to guide the needle. - The area to be injected will be cleaned with antiseptic. - The consultant will numb the area with local anaesthetic, if needed, before injecting the anaesthetic and steroid. - You may feel some discomfort during the procedure.
 This is a good sign, as it helps the consultant to know that the needle is exactly where it is needed.